ANIALLATOR114/SimplyTransport/README.md

 ## Database

-This application expects a Postgres database to be available at the url specificed in the .env file There is a docker-compose.yaml available in the root directory of the project which will create a postgres database for you
+This application expects a Postgres database to be available at the url specificed in the .env file There is a docker-compose.yaml available in the root directory of the project which will create a postgres database for you as well as a redis instance

 ```
 docker-compose up -d